sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 In this task, you will activate your Xamarin Account in Visual Studio.

 1. Start Visual Studio.
-In the Tools menu, click **Xamarin Account...**:
+In the Tools menu, click **Xamarin Account...**.

     ![Xamarin Account in the Tools Menu](Images/vs-xamarin-account-menu.png "Xamarin Account in the Tools Menu")

     _Xamarin Account in the Tools Menu_

-1. Click **Log In** and enter your Xamarin credentials:
+1. Click **Log In** and enter your Xamarin credentials.

     ![Xamarin Login in Visual Studio](Images/vs-xamarin-account-login.png "Xamarin Login in Visual Studio")

     _Xamarin Login in Visual Studio_

-1. Enter the email address and password that you used for creating your Xamarin account in [Task 1](#Ex1Task1) and press **Login**:
+1. Enter the email address and password that you used for creating your Xamarin account in [Task 1](#Ex1Task1) and press **Login**.

     ![Xamarin Credentials in Visual Studio](Images/vs-xamarin-account-creds.png "Xamarin Credentials in Visual Studio")

     _Xamarin Credentials in Visual Studio_

-    Once activated, you should see your account has been logged in.
+1. Once activated, you should see your account has been logged in.
 You can close the dialog.

     ![Logged in to Xamarin in Visual Studio](Images/vs-xamarin-account-activated.png "Logged in to Xamarin in Visual Studio")